 Your buying guide to the best printers in 2017

-Whatever your needs, buying a new printer can be a bit of a confusing process.
-Not only do you have to worry about the upfront cost and whether it can print a good photo, you've also got to consider print speeds, ongoing costs, and a host of potential additional features.
+Whatever your needs, buying a new printer can be a confusing process.
+Not only do you have to worry about the upfront cost and whether it can print a good photo, you've also got to consider print speeds, ongoing costs and a host of potential additional features.

-It's all a bit confusing, so here'll you find not only our recommended printers (with links to our full reviews) but also some advice for what to look for if you're shopping for a printer.
+Here you'll find not only our recommended printers (with links to our full reviews), but also some advice for what to look for if you're shopping for a printer.

 Also see: Best Printer Deals

-Printers come in two main forms: inkjet or laser, with colour and mono flavours of each (although the mono inkjet is only found in business printers).
+Printers come in two main forms: inkjet or laser, with colour and mono flavours of each.
 Lasers tend to be more expensive to buy, but provide better quality output, particularly where lots of text is involved.
 And they can be faster.
 Notice we said 'tend' - lasers aren't always best.

 As a basic rule, if you need to print only text, and a lot of it, a mono laser printer will offer the crispest text output and the best combination of fast page-per-minute output and low ink costs.
-If, however, you need to print photos - even if only sometimes - choose an inkjet printer.
-A dedicated photo printer with individual cartridges for each colour (rather than a single combined colour cartridge) will suit those who print only photos, but if photos form only part of what you need the printer for, a decent inkjet will usually do the job adequately.
+If you need to print photos, choose an inkjet printer.
+A dedicated photo printer with individual cartridges for each colour will suit those who print only photos.

 When buying a printer, remember that the price you pay in the store is just the beginning.
-Be sure to consider TCO (total cost of ownership), or the cost of replenishing toner and other consumables over the lifetime of the printer.
+Be sure to consider the cost of replenishing toner and other consumables over the lifetime of the printer.
 This is particularly important if you print a lot.
-A set of toner cartridges can easily approach the cost of a colour laser printer (complete with starter cartridges, which many come with).
+A set of toner cartridges can easily approach the cost of a colour laser printer.

 Most manufacturers quote a 'page yield' estimate for their ink cartridges, which is the typical number of pages you can expect to print before the cartridge runs out of ink.
 You can use the page yield to calculate the average cost per page and you'd be surprised to find how much this can vary from one printer to another.